JainamOswal18/MediCheck/README.md

 ## Development Notes

-- The extension uses Manifest V3
+- The extension uses Manifest V3 with Chrome Side Panel API
-- The backend uses FastAPI and Gemini AI
+- The backend uses FastAPI and LangChain with Gemini AI
 - The frontend is built with vanilla JavaScript
-- Content is limited to 30,000 characters for processing
+- Light/dark theme using CSS variables
+- Content highlighting with CSS and JavaScript
+- Interactive chat interface with typing indicators and animations

 ## Contributing